mjhoy/mjhoy.com/writings/misc/catalunya.md

 me where I'm from.
 I'm American, too, he says.
 I've been living Catalonia for thirty years.
 I moved in one year after Franco left.
 It's been interesting watching this country grow as a new democracy.
-He told me his children grew up here and he spoke Catalan with all of them.
+He told me his children grew up here and he speaks Catalan with all of them.

-As we talk, a woman sitting a seat in front of us interrupts in Catalan.
-The man explains to me after they talk that she is a concert violinist and knew of his son, who is a composer living in California, and apparently well-known in Catalonia.
+A woman sitting a seat in front of us interrupts in Catalan, and they talk for a bit, and the man translates for me that she is a concert violinist and knew of his son, who is a composer living in California, and apparently well-known here.

 Eventually, five hours late, I make it to Ripoll.